Hackers News Hackers News

 Seized Assets (Source – Europol)

-A Second Layer of Fraud Targeting Past Victims
+A Second Layer of Fraud: Targeting Past Victims

-Unsolicited recovery offers from unknown parties claiming to retrieve lost investments should be reported directly to national law enforcement or a cybercrime reporting authority without delay.
+• Report Suspected Fraud: Report any suspected online investment fraud or unsolicited recovery offers directly to your national law enforcement agency or a designated cybercrime reporting authority without delay.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.